Research

 Research In Progress

-with Daniel Lee and Tome Guerreiro D O Salgueiro
+Beyond Charity Watchdogs: How Stakeholder Evaluations Affect Nonprofit Donations with Daniel Lee and Tome Guerreiro D O Salgueiro (The slides are available upon request)

 Home